luckypoem/moesocks/README.md

 TCP Fast Open (TFO)
 ====================

-## [TFO] is perfect for proxies.
+## Benefit of using [TFO]

-Both local and remote will use TFO when instructed.
-If the browser in use and the website to visit both support TFO, you can enjoy TFO all the way through.
-This could lead to a huge reduction of latency.
+TFO can bypass the TCP three-way handshake in successive connections, thus reducing latency.

 ## Enable TFO in your OS runtime.